raghavlite/raghavlite.github.io/index.md

 My research in Machine Learning for Natural Language Processing (NLP) focuses on enhancing performance of Large Language Models.
 I've worked on integrating knowledge graphs to improve reasoning in question-answering, optimizing coreference resolution efficiency.
 Currently, I’m interested in adaptively applying inference-time compute to improve long-form generation, embeddings, and other tasks.

 ## News
 - **[May.
-2025]** New preprint on using smart batch mining for contrastive learning 'B3' on Arxiv.
+2025]** New preprint on using smart batch mining for contrastive learning 'B3' on arxiv.
 - **[May.
-2025]** New preprint on using atomic self-consistency as a signial for preference optimizaiton 'ACPO' on Arxiv.
+2025]** New preprint on using atomic self-consistency as a signal for preference optimization 'ACPO' on arxiv.
 - **[May.
 2025]** Presented 'GenEOL' at NAACL 2025.
 - **[Dec.
 2024]** Presented 'Atomic Self-Consistency' at EMNLP 2024.
 - **[Oct.
-2024]** New prepreint on training-free embeddings on arXiv.
+2024]** New preprint on training-free embeddings on arxiv.
 Checkout GenEOL.
 - **[June.
 2024]** Presented 'Summary Transformation for Contrastive Learning' at NAACL.
 - **[May.
 2024]** Presented 'Sequence Reducible Holdout Loss for LM Pretraining' at COLING.
 - **[Apr.
 2024]** Presented 'Atomic Self-Consistency' at the SouthNLPSymposium (Oral).